 Qualification to Apply

-The 2018 event will again have a Solo Division to recognize all runners who opt to run the entire race without the support of a crew or pacers with spectators only allowed to meet Solo runners at the start and finish line.
+The 2022 event will again have a Solo Division to recognize all runners who opt to run the entire race without the support of a crew or pacers with spectators only allowed to meet Solo runners at the start and finish line.
 All finishing Solo runners will receive special awards to include a unique belt buckle.
 Solo runners will have to rely on their drop bags and the aid stations for all support.
-Solo runners are allowed to run with other registered runners but must rely on themselves (drop bags) and aid station volunteers throughout the entire race.
+Solo runners are allowed to run with other registered runners but must rely only on themselves (drop bags) and aid station volunteers throughout the entire race.
 No one is allowed to be a spectator or crew for Solo entrants.

 Local time: 10:04 PM